-The Upper Aquifer observation wells exhibit a variety of trends, ranging from stable to declining (Fig. 12).
-There is a subdued relationship with the cumulative deviation from mean monthly rainfall graphed in light blue, with water level rises of up to a metre occurring in very wet years such as 1981, 1993, 1996 and 2006.
+UPPER AQUIFER The Upper Aquifer observation wells exhibit a variety of trends, ranging from stable to declining (Fig. 12).
+There is a subdued relationship with the cumulative deviation from mean annual rainfall graphed in orange, with water level rises of up to a metre occurring in wet years such as 1983, 1992, 2005 and 2011.
 Seasonal responses to recharge of several metres are common, except where the aquifer underlies the Quaternary clay (observation well MOR064).
-The declining trends may be caused by downward leakage into the lower aquifer where extractions from that aquifer are high.
+The declining trends may be caused by downward leakage into the Lower Aquifer where extractions from that aquifer are higher.